tichaonaclapperton/TICMUS25488_FTO2025_Group-B_Tichaona_Musasa_JSL01/README.md

 ## Overview

 This project involves developing a **visually accurate and fully responsive Kanban board** that aligns with the provided **Figma design**.
-The board should be structured into multiple columns and include task cards, a static side panel, and a well-defined theme to ensure a **professional and polished user experience.** Make sure to follow the user stories in your Dashboard.
+The board should be structured into multiple columns and include task cards, a static side panel, and a well-defined theme to ensure a **professional and polished user experience.**

 ## Before You Begin